lateralthink/Widget/README.md

 ```
 This code will change the background of the user

-If and object property changes, the widget will automatically redraw it if it has html placeholder (as username)
+If an object property changes, the widget will automatically redraw it if it has html placeholder (as username)

 ### Widgets with array properties
 More advanced widgets will need to manage array properties.
 For that, templates for the arrays items must be defined